kumahq/kuma/docs/madr/decisions/034-default-target-ref-policy.md

 ## Considered Options

 1. Prefer avoiding the creation of default policies and utilize plugin code in cases where there are no existing default legacy policy.
+2. Introduce a `policyEngine` field within the `Mesh` object, allowing the selection of the default policy version.

 ## Decision Outcome